 They are also known to be very passionate about social change.
 Gen Z members are more likely to look to the government for major changes rather than businesses.
 Interestingly enough, 7/10 Gen Z’ers say the government should do more to solve problems.
 They also acknowledge the reality of climate change, with 54% of Gen Z saying that rising temperatures and warmer activity is being caused by human actions.

 This cohort has a tendency to view the world through a lens of equitability and intersectionality.
 Roughly half of Gen Z’ers consider the legalization of gay marriage to be a good thing for our society, compared to 47% of Millennials and 30% of Gen X’ers.
-They also have a more inclusive view of gender and the way it plays a role in the office.
+Also, they have a more inclusive view of gender and the way it plays a role in the office.
 They are more likely to say they know someone who goes by gender-neutral pronouns whilst only 25% Millennials and 15% of Gen X’ers say the same.
 They are also by far the most likely to think that online forms should include other options for gender besides just “male” and “female,” 59% say that forms should include other options.

 The future is progressive and so are these members of Generation Z. An equitable and intersectional work environment is a notable factor for Gen Z job-seekers.